Introduction to Weapons of War

 United Kingdom

-Vickers Mark VIb
+Vickers Mk VIb

 Light Tank